Mid Cornwall · TR9

 Loft conversions typically run six to eighteen weeks on site depending on type, with four to eight weeks of design and approvals beforehand.

-St Columb Major Loft Conversions — common questions.
+St Columb Major Loft Conversions — local questions answered.

 - Can I live downstairs while it's built?